yibo-geomatique/dashboard/Data/Datasets.md

 * **Provenance** : application of GetData task to BDTopo, cropped with …

 ## EvolutionBDG_BDTopo_STRSBG_2012_2022_subset
-* **Provenance** : application of ComputeEvolution task, manual method
-* **Feedback** : A dedicated file has been created to share feedback on this dataset, the name is the same as the dataset name. on
+* A dedicated file has been created to describe this dataset, the name is the same as the dataset name.

 ## DATASET-NAME
 * Note : a dataset can be modified during the project and still keep same name, but the modifications will be documented in its provenance property.